 Additionally, any insurance carrier involved in the claim is going to have their own reporting deadline, typically within a day or two after the incident occurs.
-It is crucial to file a claim with the insurance carriers promptly, or they could put up a fight from having to pay out compensation.
+Take it from our Laredo truck accident attorneys, it is crucial to file a claim with the insurance carriers promptly, or they could put up a fight from having to pay out compensation.

 Motorcycle Accident Statistics in Texas

 When we examine the information available from the Texas Department of Transportation, we can see that there were 545 total fatal motorcycle crashes across the state during the latest reporting year on file.
 Additionally, there were 2,275 total suspected serious injury crashes, more than 2,800 suspected minor injury crashes, and 1,435 total possible injury crashes.